SALT-NLP/LLaVAR/README.md

 ## Environment Setup

-**Please prepare the environment/merge the model weight following LLaVA-13B.**
+**Please prepare the environment/merge the model weight following LLaVA.**

 Model Weight Delta: [Google Drive](https://drive.google.com/drive/folders/19uEwM1VrzX_KqCzzSJAh8RqOHbf4WS5Z?usp=sharing)

+This should be merged with LLaMA-13B.

 After merging, please add "v1" to your folder name and make sure the conversation mode "llava_v1" is used.